Model evaluation: GLM-5.2 vs Qwen3-Coder 30B

 • Limitations: Failed to generalise when tasked with writing code outside its primary training distribution.
 It also demonstrated poor debugging capabilities and missed critical errors in complex blocks.

-GLM-5.2: Complex Architecture & Reasoning
+GLM-5.2: Complex architecture & reasoning

 • Strengths: Successfully generated novel, out-of-distribution code blocks on the first attempt ("one-shotting" tasks that previously required multiple iterations).

-• Strategic Value: With minimal prompt engineering, GLM-5.2 successfully engineered a complex genetic algorithm to test population fitness for novel architectures.
+• Strategic value: With minimal prompt engineering, GLM-5.2 successfully engineered a complex genetic algorithm to test population fitness for novel architectures.

-• Extended Reasoning Time: Although the model exhibits higher latency due to deep chain-of-thought processing, this "thinking time" yielded critical, structured insights that helped refine and pivot our overall research direction.
+• Extended reasoning time: Although the model exhibits higher latency due to deep chain-of-thought processing, this "thinking time" yielded critical, structured insights that helped refine and pivot our overall research direction.

-Strategic Recommendation
+Strategic recommendation

 • Deploy Qwen-3 Coder for low-complexity, high-volume baseline tasks, standard building blocks (e.g., standard MLPs, basic convolutions), and trivial debugging.